 Serving in the military is stressful for family members too.
 It can be traumatic worrying about the safety of a loved one.
 Anxiety, depression, PTSD, and substance abuse are common among the family members of active-duty and retired service members.
 Please reach out to HVRC if you or a loved one struggles with addiction, mental illness, or dual diagnosis.

 Our expert clinical and medical staff creates individualized treatment plans for each client.
 Please contact us today to speak with our admissions team at 866-273-0868.
 Each assessment is confidential and can help you determine which course of treatment is best for you or a loved one.
-TRICARE covers a long list of programs and services, including our track for military families and our Heroes Program.
+TRICARE covers a long list of programs and services, including our track for military families.